the-turing-way/the-turing-way/book/website/project-design/sdpw/trew.md

 Another suggestion could be to include a small synthetic dataset alongside any published code, which any publicly available code or notebooks containing the data analysis can be run with in lieu of access to the "real" (non-synthetic data) sensitive data from the TRE.

-For additional guidance on publishing the output of TRE research, see [this report](https://zenodo.org/record/5675093#.YoIpXBPMJhH).
+For additional guidance on publishing the output of TRE research, see [this report on Developing and Publishing Code for Trusted Research Environments: Best Practices and Ways of Working by Ed Chalstrey](https://zenodo.org/record/5675093#.YoIpXBPMJhH).